ahmedhasandrlnd/Capstone_proposal_MLEND/README.md

 ### Solution Statement
 <p> The solution of the project is divided into following steps:
 In the first step, I'll use OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.
 In the seond step, I'll use a pre-trained VGG16 model to detect dogs in images.
 In the third step, I'll create a CNN that classifies dog breeds.
 I'll create my CNN from scratch to attain a test accuracy of at least 1%.
 In the fourth step, I'll use the pre-trained VGG-16 model as a fixed feature extractor, where the last convolutional output of VGG-16 is fed as input to my model.
 In Step 5, I'll use transfer learning to create a CNN using VGG-19 bottleneck features.
 In the last step, I'll write an algorithm that accepts a file path to an image and first determines whether the image contains a human, dog, or neither.
-Then,
-* if a dog is detected in the image, return the predicted breed.
-* if a human is detected in the image, return the resembling dog breed.
-* if neither is detected in the image, provide output that indicates an error.
+Then, if a dog is detected in the image, return the predicted breed.
+If a human is detected in the image, return the resembling dog breed.
+Otherwise, it provides output that indicates an error.

 ### Benchmark Model
 <p> Our model will be compared with different benchmark models in a [kaggle competition](https://www.kaggle.com/c/dog-breed-identification/discussion)